App-vNext/Polly/docs/migration-v8.md

 # Migration guide from v7 to v8

-Welcome to the migration guide for Polly's v8 version.
-The v8 version of Polly brings major new enhancements and supports all the same scenarios as previous versions.
-In the following sections, we'll detail the differences between the v7 and v8 APIs and provide steps on how to transition smoothly.
+Welcome to the migration guide for Polly's v8 release.
+Version 8 of Polly brings major new enhancements and supports all of the same scenarios as previous versions.
+In the following sections, we'll detail the differences between the v7 and v8 APIs, and provide steps on how to transition smoothly.

 > [!NOTE]
-> The v7 API is still available and fully supported even when using the v8 version by referencing [Polly](https://www.nuget.org/packages/Polly) package.
+> The v7 API is still available and fully supported even when using the v8 version by referencing the [Polly](https://www.nuget.org/packages/Polly) package.

 ## Major differences

 - **The term *Policy* is now replaced with *Strategy***: In previous versions, Polly used the term *policy* for retries, timeouts, etc. In v8, these are referred to as *resilience strategies*.
-- **Introduction of Resilience Pipelines**: The [resilience pipeline](pipelines/index.md) combines one or more resilience strategies.
+- **Introduction of Resilience Pipelines**: A [resilience pipeline](pipelines/index.md) combines one or more resilience strategies.
 This is the foundational API for Polly v8, similar to the **Policy Wrap** in previous versions but integrated into the core API.
 - **Unified sync and async flows**: Interfaces such as `IAsyncPolicy`, `IAsyncPolicy<T>`, `ISyncPolicy`, `ISyncPolicy<T>`, and `IPolicy` are now unified under `ResiliencePipeline` and `ResiliencePipeline<T>`.
 The resilience pipeline supports both synchronous and asynchronous execution flows.
 - **Native async support**: Polly v8 was designed with asynchronous support from the start.
 - **No static APIs**: Unlike previous versions, v8 doesn't use static APIs.
 This improves testability and extensibility while maintaining ease of use.
 - **Options-based configuration**: Configuring individual resilience strategies is now options-based, offering more flexibility and improving maintainability and extensibility.
 - **Built-in telemetry**: Polly v8 now has built-in telemetry support.
-- **Improved performance and low-allocation APIs**: Polly v8 boasts significant performance enhancements and provides zero-allocation APIs for advanced use cases.
+- **Improved performance and low-allocation APIs**: Polly v8 brings significant performance enhancements and provides zero-allocation APIs for advanced use cases.

 > [!NOTE]
 > Please read the comments in the code carefully for additional context and explanations.